Getting started with MultilingualPress 3

 For the Simple Product, the Regular Price and Sale Price fields are available in the metabox to save and copy prices to the related language site product.

-As we see in the following pictures, files in the Downloadable files area in the WooCommerce product, can also be copied to the related language site product through the proper checkbox in the translation metabox.
+As we see in the following pictures, files and settings in the Downloadable area in the WooCommerce product, can also be copied to the related language site product through the proper checkbox in the translation metabox.

 In a similar way Upsells and Cross sells products can be copied to the related product in the remote language site.

 Pay attention: in order to properly use this option, the selected Upsells and Cross sells products should exist and be connected in the related destination site beforehand.